EDUCBA Logo

 Full Form of RPF (Railway Protection Force)

-The Railway Protection Force is a type of security force for the Indian Railways, established in 1986 with the primary objective of protecting railway passengers, passenger areas, and railway property.
+The Railway Protection Force is a type of security force for the Indian Railways, established in 1986 to protect railway passengers, passenger areas, and railway property.
 The RPF is responsible for maintaining law and order in trains and railway premises.
 It also manages cases of theft, robbery, and other criminal activities on the railway.
 The RPF functions under the Home Ministry of Indian Railways, Government of India, and has its headquarters in New Delhi.

 History and Evolution of RPF